BlueberryWolf/ez-vencord-install/README.md

 5. If your discord didn't automatically restart, fully close and re-open discord.
 6. In your discord user settings, you will find a bunch of plugins.
 Read through them and enable the ones you want, then restart discord afterwards.

-The plugins I added are: MessageLoggerEnhanced, BetterMicrophone, BetterScreenshare, and Gif Collections
+The plugins I added are: MessageLoggerEnhanced, BetterMicrophone, BetterScreenshare, Timezones, and Gif Collections

 credits:
 Vencord: https://github.com/vendicated/vencord